lbarsis/phase-2-project-inventory-management/README.md

 ### Category
 The Category input is the set or group that an item can belong to.
 For example, if you were inventorying cars and wanted to group them by manufacturer, you could select Ford for all ford models or Toyota for all Toyota models.
 When the application is initially opened there will not be any categories to choose from.
 This is because the user is responsible for creating their own categories based on specific needs.

 To add a category to the list, simply select 'Other' from the drop down menu.
 A new field will appear that will allow an input to be typed.
-Type any string into this field and continue to the 'Name' field.
+Type any string into this field and continue to the 'Name' field. *As of right now, there is no way to delete a category once it has been added except through modifying the db.json file*

 After all the fields are input and the item is submitted, this category will be available from the drop down menu.